-Director of Research of the Adviser Portfolio Manager of the Navigator Tactical U.S. Allocation Fund
+Director of Research of the Adviser Portfolio Manager

 As Director of Research, Mr. Rights directs the ongoing research into securities selection and portfolio strategies used to enhance the Navigator investment programs and the Navigator Tactical Fixed Income Fund.
 In the late 1970s, Mr. Rights began to develop economically based, quantitatively driven econometric models.
 Mr. Rights has also developed technical models used to enhance relative returns and reduce the risks of ETF and fund based products.
 Mr. Rights is a member of the Clark Capital Investment Committee.
 Mr. Rights was formerly President and Chief Investment Officer of RTE Asset Management which merged with Clark Capital in 2005.
-Mr. Rights holds a degree in Electrical Engineering from Lehigh University.
+David holds a degree in Electrical Engineering from Lehigh University.